lvzrr/lvbfc/README.md

 ```

 >[!NOTE]
->running `make` will autofetch llv as it has it's own repo
+>running `make` will autofetch llv as it has its own repo

 ## Usage
 ```